Cloudneeti/Cloudneeti_SaaS_Docs/docs/remediation/awsDecommissionofRemediation.md

         cd aws-auto-remediation

-4. Decommission remediation framework in AWS account which need to be remediated.
+4. Decommission remediation framework in AWS account

         bash decommission-remediation-framework.sh -a <AWS-account-id> -p <primary-deployment-region> -e < Cloudneeti-environment-prefix> -s <list of regions from where the auto-remediation is to be decommissioned>